starrchen/tunr_sinatra/readme.md

     - Then expand adding head and body elements, layout.erb should produce well formed HTML and since there is no embedded ruby in it yet, it should be well formed HTML

-    - Create a __public__ directory in the root of your project.
-By default, Sinatra looks for static assets in a directory named __public__ in the root directory of the project.
-In the __public__ create a stylesheet.
+    - Create a __public/__ directory in the root of your project.
+By default, Sinatra looks for static assets in a directory named __public/__ in the root directory of the project.
+In the __public/__ create a stylesheet.

     - Back in layout.erb add a link to your stylesheet in the head.
 In the body add a nav element containing links to '/artists' and '/songs'.
 Finally below the nav element, add an embedded ruby expression calling `yield`.

-    - Take a moment to look at how the HTML rendered in from home.erb nests into the HTML rendered from layout.erb where we included `<%= yield %>`.
-That's pretty neat.
+    - Take a moment using your browser's dev tools to look at how the HTML rendered in from home.erb nests into the HTML rendered from layout.erb where we included `<%= yield %>`.

     - Spend a few minutes making this page look nice/pleasant -- as you keep working on the app, you're going to see it a whole bunch